 Compliance with the Security Regulations will require the Covered Entity to implement:

-Administrative Safeguards--those actions, policies and procedures to manage the selection, development, implementation and maintenance of security measures to protect EPHI and to manage the conduct of the Covered Entity’s Workforce in relation to the protection of and authorized access to said EPHI.
+Administrative Safeguards--those actions, policies and procedures to manage the selection, development, implementation and maintenance of security measures to protect ePHI and to manage the conduct of the Covered Entity’s Workforce in relation to the protection of and authorized access to said ePHI.

 Physical Safeguards--those physical measures, policies and procedures to protect the Covered Entity’s electronic information systems, related buildings and equipment from natural and environmental hazards and unauthorized intrusion.

-Technical Safeguards--the technologies and the policies and procedures for its use that protect EPHI and control access to it.
+Technical Safeguards--the technologies and the policies and procedures for its use that protect ePHI and control access to it.

 The Security Regulations permit the Covered Entity to implement any security measure that allows it to reasonably and appropriately comply with a specific security standard in the Security Regulations.
-In determining which security measures to implement, the Covered Entity has taken into account its size, complexity and capabilities; technical infrastructure; hardware and software security capabilities; the costs of the security measures; and the probability and criticality of potential risks to EPHI.
+In determining which security measures to implement, the Covered Entity has taken into account its size, complexity and capabilities; technical infrastructure; hardware and software security capabilities; the costs of the security measures; and the probability and criticality of potential risks to ePHI.
 The Covered Entity has divisions, departments or subgroups who have different uses of PHI for the Covered Entity.
 These groups will be referred to in this Security Manual as “Departments”.
 In the Security Policies, the Covered Entity has determined that Departments in some cases must implement a particular security measure and in other cases have discretion to determine which security measures to implement.
 In those cases in which a Security Policy permits a Department to exercise discretion in the implementation of a security measure, the Department must notify and obtain the prior approval of the Security Officer for the measure implemented so that the Covered Entity may ensure that it complies with the Security Regulations.

 Assigned Security Responsibility Policy